rhel-labs/learn-katacoda/openscap/step4.md

 # Remediating and rescanning against a profile

-In this step,you will remediate a single failed rule related to IPSec support.
+In this step, you will remediate a single failed rule related to IPSec support.

 __NOTE__: Many of the remediations involve restarting the host, and the current demo environment does not support host reboots yet.
 Thus, this lab will focus only on remediating a single issue.